277 days ago

 Visa for Indians

-- No visa required.
-Carry a valid Indian passport (mandatory for air travel) or Voter ID (accepted on land routes only).
+- Carry a valid Indian passport (mandatory for air travel) or Voter ID (accepted on land routes only).

 - Aadhaar card is not accepted for international air travel.

-- No currency conversion needed — Indian Rupees are widely accepted in Kathmandu and Pokhara tourist areas.
+- No currency conversion needed — Indian Rupees are widely accepted in Kathmandu and Pokhara tourist areas (notes of ₹100 and below in any amount; notes above ₹100 up to a combined ₹25,000).

 Best Time to Visit